Letter From The Editrix

 I ultimately left the world of editorial but I will forever be an Editrix—no longer reporting on runway trends but editing timeless ingredients and innovating new ways to connect the dots between science and wellness for our common good.

-Editrix is the culmination of this philosophy and a knowing that real beauty is a reckoning of health, spirit and science colliding.
+Editrix is the culmination of this philosophy—a reckoning of health, spirit and science colliding.